On July 2, five-star eventer Jordán Lindstet Granquist said goodbye to her first advanced and five-star horse, Tullibard’s Hawkwind. He was 25.

 “He would go around novice exactly the same as he went around Kentucky for me,” Granquist said.
 “There was no difference.
 He jumped just as high as he’d have to jump.
 It’s such a unique, special horse.
 There’s not many like that.”

 They made a push to contest Kentucky again in 2013, but in their final prep run at advanced at Galway Downs (California), the gelding stifled a log into the water and required surgery to remove a bone chip.
-Granquist hoped to bring him back, but he was never 100 percent afterward, so he started a new career as a schoolmaster for her working students and clients.
-Now 22, Jack is retired in her backyard in Redmond, Washington.
+Granquist hoped to bring him back, but he was never 100 percent afterward, so he started a new career as a schoolmaster for her working students and clients, before retiring in her backyard in Redmond, Washington.

 “I think what Jack taught me and the wisdom that he gave me was definitely invaluable,” Granquist reflected.
 “That first experience was something that I was like, ‘Wow I could conquer this again or do this again.’
 Obviously, I feel really lucky that I had him to be able to do it with.”